springbok/MLM2PRO-GSPro-Connector/README.md

 ## Documentation

-Getting Started guid and other documentation can be found [here](https://github.com/springbok/MLM2PRO-GSPro-Connector/wiki)
+Getting Started guide and other documentation can be found [here](https://github.com/springbok/MLM2PRO-GSPro-Connector/wiki)

 ## Latest Release